keithrbennett/rexe/README.md

   end
 ```

 [^3]: It is an interesting quirk of the Ruby language that `ENV.to_s` returns `"ENV"` and not the contents of the `ENV` object.
-As a result, most of the other output formats will return some form of `"ENV"`.
+As a result, many of the other output formats will also return some form of `"ENV"`.
 You can handle this by specifying `ENV.to_h`.

 - Keith Bennett (@keithrbennett on Github and Twitter)